 Fortunately, from the uprisings among the Civil War, the emancipation proclamation, reconstruction, the Civil Rights Movement, and de-segregation policies served as the driving force to a more just American society between White, European Americans and now Black, African American descendants of chattel slavery.
 The immediate enactment of these policies and efforts were met with direct benefits and beneficiaries in response to the negative effects of chattel slavery, the southern compromise, and jim/jane crow.
-These advancements were significant, yet these enactments were not fully sustaining within the American experiment as explained from historian Dr. Charles Long.
+These advancements were significant, yet these enactments were not fully sustaining within the American experiment, as historian Dr. Charles Long explained.
 (King ed.
 Washington, 1990) The goal of racial reconciliation was to discontinue white supremacy.
 However, white supremacy in America is alive and well.

 The direct attempts toward racial reconciliation currently in American society are exercised among the values of diversity, multiculturalism, cultural awareness, cultural sensitivity, cultural competency, anti-racism, and cultural empathy.
-All these values and concepts mentioned in the pursuit of racial reconciliation carry significant limits.
-The goal of this project is to examine these limitations and consider another pursuit toward racial reconciliation both informed by policies within history and the proposed method/concept of measuring pathos between these cultural groups known as cultural metriopathy.
+All these values and concepts mentioned in pursuing racial reconciliation carry significant limits.
+This project aims to examine these limitations and consider another pursuit toward racial reconciliation both informed by policies within history and the proposed method/concept of measuring pathos between these cultural groups known as cultural metriopathy.

 Other Level Two Headings